Assessment of Change in North Carolina Coastal Plain Wetlands

 Coastal wetland provide important functions, like nursery grounds for seafood animals, buffering from storms, water filtering, and floodwater storage.

-This work was funded under EPA Wetland Program Development Grant Cooperative Agreement CD00D98120 and matching funds from the NC Department of Environmental Quality.
+This work is being funded under EPA Wetland Program Development Grant Cooperative Agreement CD00D98120 and matching funds from the NC Department of Environmental Quality.

 Defenders of Wildlife.
 2010.
 Understanding the impacts of climate change on fish and wildlife in North Carolina.
 Conservation Planning Program, Defenders of Wildlife.